betaflight/betaflight/docs/Rates & Expo.md

 ##Pitch & Roll and Yaw Rates

 These values affect mostly the endpoints of the input.
-For example,  If the over all control of the aircraft is good, i.e you have your RC Rates dialed in, but extreme enpoint controls need to be faster or slower, like for aerobatics, then these rates can be used to increase the response withoug effecting the center of the input ranges as much.
+For example,  If the over all control of the aircraft is good but extreme enpoint controls need to be faster or slower, like for aerobatics, then these rates can be used to increase the response withoug effecting the center of the input ranges as much.